DevExpress-Examples/winforms-winter-joy-skin/README.md

 ## Register and Apply Skin

-Once you included the Winter Joy skin library to your project, add the following skin registration code:
+Once you include the Winter Joy skin library in your project, add the following skin registration code:

 ```cs
 [STAThread]